contao/docs-archive/manual/en/03-managing-pages/style-sheets.md

 ### CSS classes of included elements

-If a module is included in another element, the CSS classes are merged instead of overwritten.
+If an element is included in another element, the CSS classes are merged instead of overwritten.
 E.g. if content element A has the CSS class `elemA` and includes a front end module with the CSS class `elemB`, both CSS classes will be applied (`class="elemA elemB"`).